Project-UltraCount/UltraCount-App/README.md

 - **Ultrasonic Counter Programming**: Developing the counter logic using Python.
 - **Android Application Development**: Programming the application to display real-time figures using Java and establishing data transmission using the Object Storage Service by Aliyun as our cloud server.
 - **IoT Functionality**: Integrating IoT functionalities using API protocols.
-- **Remote Control Implementation**: Realizing hardware remote control on the Android app using the Aliyun IoT platform based on MQTT protocols and programming message transmission between the broker and the hardware client.
+- **Remote Control Implementation**: Realizing hardware remote control on the Android app using the Aliyun IoT platform based on MQTT protocols and message transmission between the broker and the hardware client.

 ## Project Development
 1. **Design and Prototyping**: